richelbilderbeek/soto_project/output.md

   1. Finished Correcting

 output of files:
+  1. dislplays: Debug window for file: 3f_2.mp4 for 2 seconds or so and then closes.
   1. 3f_1_output.avi - Could not demultiplex stream. - I think the file is corrupted?
   1. 3f_1_output.csv - empty file